avinashpandu/ADOAssignment2/readme.txt

 	Function : getNumReadIO
 	------------------------

-#1)Check the mgmtData of the buffer manager,which contains the information of the pages read.
+1)Refer to the pool manager strcture to which contains the information of the pages read.
-#2)Return the pages read.
+2)Return the pages read.

 	Function: getNumWriteIO
 	-----------------------

-#1)Check the mgmtData of the buffer manager,which contains the information of the pages written.
+1)Refer to the pool manager strcture to which contains the information of the pages wrote.
 #2) Return the pages written.

 ** User defined functions**